robinhayward/RCHGestureGuide/README.md

 RCHGestureGuide
 ===============

-A tool to display gesture hints to your users on any area of user interface area of your application.
+A tool to display gesture hints to your users on any area of user interface in your applications.

-Allow the user to dismiss and remove guides for different areas of your applications and re-enable them on demand.
+Allows the user to dismiss and remove guides for different areas and re-enable them on demand.

 Easily customize the icons and animations.